rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 !["Portal in portal" scene](./portal-explorer.png) _"Portal in portal" scene_

-[Portal Explorer][portal-explorer] by [@optozorax][optozorax-twitter] is web
-visualizator of mind-blowing portals.
+[Portal Explorer][portal-explorer] by [@optozorax][optozorax-twitter] is a web visualizator of mind-blowing portals.

-In Portal Explorer you can view how interesting portals is constructed, and visually explore their properties by moving and rotating them.
-This program doesn't work well on mobile, better open from PC.
-Most interesting scene is [portal in portal][portal-in-portal].
+In Portal Explorer you can view how interesting portals are constructed, and visually explore their properties by moving and rotating them.
+This program doesn't work well on mobile, better opened from PC.
+The most interesting scene is [portal in portal][portal-in-portal].

 Created using ray-tracing in shaders, engine is [macroquad][macroquad-git], interface is [egui][egui-git].